Differentiable Logic Machines: Additional Experimental Results and Details

-In Table~\ref{tab:successratesILP}, we \paul{also} report the performance results of $\partial$ILP and NLM as given by \citet{dong_neural_2019}.
-For dNL-ILP, \citet{payani_inductive_2019} did not evaluate their method in any standard ILP tasks.
+In Table~\ref{tab:successratesILP}, we report those two metrics for DLM and the baselines we selected.
+All the methods are trained on random instances with the number of constants $m=20$, except for $\partial$ILP.
+Since its authors did not release its source code, the reported success rates for $\partial$ILP are from \citet{dong_neural_2019} and its PSS is missing.
+For NLM and dNL-ILP, we use the source codes shared by their authors.
+For the latter, \citet{payani_inductive_2019} did not evaluate their method in any standard ILP tasks.
 Using their source code, we did our best to find the best set of hyperparameters (see Appendix~\ref{app:hyperparameter}) for each ILP task.

+Column $m=20$ provides the success rates for test instances with the same number of constants as in the training instances, while column $M=100$ provides the success rates for test instances with 100 constants, which allow to measure the generalization capability of the trained models.
 N/A means that the method ran out of memory.
-For dNL-ILP, the memory issue comes from \paul{the fact} that, both learning auxiliary predicates and increasing the number of variables of predicates will increase memory consumption sharply with \paul{a} growing number of nodes (see details in Appendix~\ref{app:hyperparameterDNLILP}).
+For dNL-ILP, the memory issue comes from the fact that, both learning auxiliary predicates and increasing the number of variables of predicates increase memory consumption sharply with a growing number of constants (see details in Appendix~\ref{app:hyperparameterDNLILP}).

-The experimental results demonstrate that previous interpretable methods dNL-ILP and $\partial$ILP do not scale to difficult ILP tasks and to larger number of objects.
-However, our method can solve all the ILP tasks like NLM, while our method can in addition provide an interpretable rule in contrast to NLM. \mz{Moreover, we can observe that DLM is more stable, in terms of successful seeds, than all the other methods including NLM.} \paragraph{Computational Performance}
+The experimental results demonstrate that the previous interpretable methods, dNL-ILP and $\partial$ILP, do not scale to difficult ILP tasks and to a larger number of constants.
+However, DLM can solve all the ILP tasks like NLM, while DLM can in addition provide an interpretable rule in contrast to NLM.
+Moreover, we can observe that DLM is more stable, in terms of successful seeds, than all the other methods including NLM.
+To further demonstrate the stability of DLM, we also report the standard deviations of its success rates over the different seeds in Table~\ref{tab:successratesILP} (values in parentheses).
+They show that even when a 100\% success rate is not reached for a given seed, the trained model still reaches a success rate close to 100\%.

-We compare now the different algorithms with respect to computational times and memory usage during training (see Table~\ref{tab:ILPtraining} in Appendix) and testing (see Figure~\ref{fig:ILPtest}).